Terovia/Google-Data-Analytics-Course-Case-Study/README.md

 minuteSleep_merged | Minute recording of sleep logs of 24 users over 31 days.
-Value column consist of integers 1, 2, and 3, which are unknown values. minuteStepsNarrow_merged	| Minute recording of steps of 33 users in 31 day period (single row format) minuteStepsWide_merged | Minute recording of steps of 33 users in 31 day period (single column format) sleepDay_merged | Sleep log of 33 users in 31 day period.
-Tracks number of sleep in a day (nap or sleep), total minutes asleep, and total time in bed. weightLogInfo_merged	|
+Value column consist of integers 1, 2, and 3, which are unknown values. minuteStepsNarrow_merged	| Minute recording of steps of 33 users in 31 day period (single row format) minuteStepsWide_merged | Minute recording of steps of 33 users in 31 day period (single column format) sleepDay_merged | Sleep log of 24 users in 31 day period.
+Tracks number of sleep in a day (nap or sleep), total minutes asleep, and total time in bed. weightLogInfo_merged | Weight log (pounds and kilograms) of 8 users in 31 day period.
+Body fat percentage and BMI output.